Grade 5 Homeschooling Curriculum

 In America’s Catholic Heritage, children learn the inspiring story of the men and women who built these great United States.
 They learn the story of the people, events, and the Catholic influence that made the dream come true.

 Students have lessons blending reading and writing skills with content area instruction, involving advanced thinking skills such as drawing conclusions and using maps.
-In Maps, Charts, and Graphs E: United States and Its Neighbors, they study topics including relief maps, analyzing map data, and contour lines.
+In Map Skills for Today: Grade 5, they study topics including relief maps, analyzing map data, and contour lines.

 In Mathematics 5 for Young Catholics, children attain proficiency in operations with whole numbers, fractions, decimals, and percentages.
 They receive instruction in basic geometry and measurement, as well as basic concepts related to number theory and order of operations.